wpilibsuite/frc-docs/source/docs/romi-robot/imaging-romi.rst

 Imaging your Romi
 =================

-.. warning:: We are working hard on getting the Romi documentation complete.
-Please check back later.

 The Romi has 2 microprocessor boards:

 #.
 A **Raspberry Pi** that handles high level communication with the robot program running on the desktop and